 • BEST FUZZ FRIENDLY WAH PEDALS (Separate Page)

-BEST AFFORDABLE, SINGLE-VOICED WAH PEDALS
+BEST AFFORDABLE, SINGLE-VOICED WAH PEDAL

 The pedals in this list stick to the classic Wah sound without offering any options for fine-tuning, and are not hand-wired, like the ones in the following category.
 This makes them affordable and very popular.

-BEST HIGH-END, HAND-WIRED WAHS
+BEST HIGH-END, HAND-WIRED WAH

 For those who value human craftsmanship, here’s a list of hand-wired pedals featuring top-notch components.
 The time-consuming effort of building them by hand and above-average quality of the parts make them decidedly more expensive than the average.
 They are all single voice pedals apart from the Jam Wahcko and the RMC3, and they are considered among the best wah pedals on the market.